ViktorsLV/ViktorsLV/README.md

 >Git,
 >Nuxt.js

-I am also familiar with the basics of:
+I am also familiar with fundamentals of:
 >Node.js,
 >Express,
 >MongoDB